cncf/tag-security/assessments/guide/security-reviewer.md

 ### Required

-Unless approved by the SIG chairs, at least one of the reviewers will have previously performed a CNCF project security assessment.
+Unless approved by the SIG chairs, at least one of the reviewers will have previously performed a CNCF security assessment.
 Exemptions to this are reviewed case by case upon established need by the CNCF Security SIG Chairs in order to bootstrap the process as appropriate.

 ### Preferred